LostMyInfo/mapih/README.md

 | attachments?       | array of partial [attachment](#attachment-object) objects | Attachment objects with filename and description.                                                |
 | flags?             | number                                                    | [Message flags](#message-flags) (only `SUPPRESS_EMBEDS` and `SUPPRESS_NOTIFICATIONS` can be set) |

-**When the content field is edited, the mentions array in the message object will be reconstructed from scratch based on the new content.**
+• When the content field is edited, the mentions array in the message object will be reconstructed from scratch based on the new content.
-**The allowed_mentions field of the edit request controls how this happens.**
+• The allowed_mentions field of the edit request controls how this happens.
-**If there is no explicit allowed_mentions in the edit request, the content will be parsed with default allowances, that is, without regard to whether or not an allowed_mentions was present in the request that originally created the message.**
+• If there is no explicit allowed_mentions in the edit request, the content will be parsed with default allowances, that is, without regard to whether or not an allowed_mentions was present in the request that originally created the message.
-**The attachments array must contain all attachments that should be present after edit, including retained and new attachments.**
+• The attachments array must contain all attachments that should be present after edit, including retained and new attachments.

 #### Example
 ```javascript